GetJenny/starchat/README.md

 ##UI

-The user-interface is written in R, to use it, please make sure R is properly installer, and go to /ui
+The user-interface is written in R, to use it, please make sure R is properly installer, and go to /ui.

 ```bash
 Rscript run_shiny_ui.R
 ```

+Then the ui will appear on localhost:9000